meronig/secbpmn2bc-online-editor/README.md

 # Troubleshooting

-SecBPMN2BC Online Editor assumes that the backend runs on the same host.
-If this is not the case (e.g., you are deploying the backend on a different machine, you will have to change the variable be_endpoint inside app/app.js
+SecBPMN2BC Online Editor assumes that the backend runs on the same host as the frontend.
+If this is not the case (e.g., you are deploying the backend on a different machine) you will have to change the variable be_endpoint inside app/app.js

 # Acknowledgements
 Copyright © 2022-2025 Technical University of Denmark